aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

             ]
 ```

-Now it's ready to setup and launch TorchServe.
+Now we are ready to setup and launch TorchServe.

 ### TorchServe in Action